-San Jose Dual Diagnosis Treatment Program
+Bay Area Dual Diagnosis Treatment Center

-As substance abuse worsens, it can fuel co-occurring disorders, until it’s difficult to separate the symptoms of addiction from the co-occurring disorder.
-Treating the co-occurring disorder separately from the addiction, and vice versa can have a negative impact on the likelihood of a successful treatment outcome.
+As substance abuse worsens, it can fuel mood disorders until it’s difficult to separate the symptoms of addiction from the co-occurring disorder.
+Treating the co-occurring disorder separately from the addiction, and vice versa, can have a negative impact on the likelihood of a successful treatment outcome.

-Types of Concurring Disorders
+Types of Co-Occurring Disorders

 Dual diagnosis is extremely common.
 In fact, most individuals who seek help for addiction are simultaneously dealing with co-occurring issues.
 Not only is dual diagnosis common, but there are also a number of mental health conditions that often coincide with addiction.
 These may include: